SaidRMansour/Eminst_Digit_MachineLearning/README.md

 # EMNIST Digit Classifier

 This project is an exploration into machine learning with a focus on classifying handwritten digits from the Extended Modified National Institute of Standards and Technology (EMNIST) dataset.
-Utilizing the RandomForestClassifier algorithm, this Python-based project demonstrates the process of loading and preparing data, selecting, training, and fine-tuning a model, and finally evaluating its performance.
+Utilizing both the RandomForestClassifier algorithm and a Neural Network model, this Python-based project demonstrates the process of loading and preparing data, selecting, training, and finally evaluating their performance.

 ## Getting Started